Iran Presidential Vote Pits 'Engagement' Against 'Self-Reliance'

 Rohani has accused Raisi, who has promised to triple cash handouts to the poor and create up to 4 million jobs, of making unrealistic promises and deceiving voters.

-Rohani has been blunt in references to the past of Raisi, a former member of the so-called death commissions involved in the summary executions of thousands of political prisoners in the 1980s.
+Rohani has been blunt in references to Raisi's past.
+The ex-prosecutor is a former member of the so-called death commissions involved in the summary executions of thousands of political prisoners in the 1980s.

 Former reformist President Mohammad Khatami and three main opposition figures who remain under house arrest have endorsed Rohani.
 He has called on voters to give him another four years to achieve all his promises, including rebuilding an economy that has suffered under sanctions and mismanagement.